ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 # Live Reloading a Go API

-Our go api is already reloadable thanks to this line in our `docker-compose.yml `file.
+Our go api is already reloadable thanks to this line in our docker-compose.yml file.

 ```
 CompileDaemon --build="go build -o main ./cmd/api" --command=./main
 ```

+If your familiar with Node, [Compile Daemon](https://github.com/githubnemo/CompileDaemon) watches your .go files and restarts your server just like nodemon.

 `--build` is used to specify the command we want to run when rebuilding (this flag is required).